 Arguably, one of the more challenging things to decide is which carrier you want to use for international shipments.
-Each carrier has their own advantages for international shipments.
+Each carrier has its own advantages for international shipments.
 The major things to consider beyond price are:

 Availability in the destination country

 Features for International shipments such as insurance or express delivery

 Whether the whole process is handled by the carrier or if it changes hands after customs